distillpub/post--multimodal/src/paper.md

 </h3>

 <p>
-Details of CLIP model training will be released in a separate paper.
+Details of CLIP model training will be released in a separate paper, published by a different set of authors contemporaneously with this one.
 However, for the benefit of reviewers, we offer an overview of some technical details involved in the training of this model.
 </p>

 <p>